uugear/UUGear-Web-Interface/README.md

 UUGear Web Interface (UWI) is an very lightweight web server that allows you to access your Raspberry Pi and UUGear devices in web browser.
 It only uses very limited system resource (about 2~6% CPU usage) and even Raspberry Pi Zero (W) can run it very well.

 ## Supported Devices
-Currently UUGear Web Interface supports three devices:
+Currently UUGear Web Interface supports these devices:
 - Raspberry Pi (GPIO): view and control the GPIO pins on your Raspberry Pi.
 - Witty Pi 3: monitor and manage your Witty Pi 3 or Witty Pi 3 Mini.
 - Zero2Go Omini: monitor and manage your Zero2Go Omini.